-As is now becoming tradition, Good Friday sees the culmination of the year’s All-Weather Championships series.
-There is an excellent seven race card to look forward to as the stars of the all-weather season lock horns at Lingfield Park.
+There is an excellent seven race card to look forward to as the stars of the all-weather season lock horns at Newcastle after previously being held at Lingfield Park between 2014 and 2021.
 Often the pick of the bunch for us is the Sprint Championship.

-AW Sprint Championships Winners
+AW Sprint Championships Past Winners

 Year | Winner | SP | Trainer | Jockey |